 Posted on 15th June, 2017 by Jared Orlin

-Another year, another great day for LEO at Learning Technologies Summer Forum 2017 (#LTSF17), the follow-up event to February’s Learning Technologies 2017.
-LEO, alongside fellow Learning Technologies Group brands NetDimensions and gomo, were there, meeting attendees, doing demos and presenting talks on a broad range of subjects like measuring business impact, LMS implementation and microlearning (more on that later!).
+Another year, another great day for LEO Learning at Learning Technologies Summer Forum 2017 (#LTSF17), the follow-up event to February’s Learning Technologies 2017.
+LEO Learning, alongside fellow Learning Technologies Group brands NetDimensions and gomo, were there, meeting attendees, doing demos and presenting talks on a broad range of subjects like measuring business impact, LMS implementation and microlearning (more on that later!).

 Learning Technologies Summer Forum’s conference offers an engaging way for delegates to network, share wisdom, collaborate and touch on some of the big themes in the learning and development industry – trends that are currently hot topics, those that are perennial favourites (like blended learning and microlearning), and the big issues facing learning departments of the future.
 Here are my highlights and key ‘takeaways’ from this year’s LTSF conference.